 A coach is not a therapist

 There are a whole bunch of myths around therapy or counselling, and coaching.
 On one hand you have people arguing that the two disciplines are entirely different.
 On the other, you have people arguing that they are effectively one and the same thing.
-However, this puts the individual in a tricky position.
+However, this puts the individual in a tricky position, it is coach vs therapist?
 How do you know which service will benefit you most?

 I’d argue that, primarily, it comes down to goals and intentions.
 I also assert that there are differences and that these need to be respected.
 But there are also similarities.
 Let’s explore how this works in practice.

 This is where many problems in understanding arise: there are many different types of therapist and counsellors, and there are many different types of coaches.
 For example, there are differences between CBT counsellors and psychodynamic therapists.
 And, there are differences between life coaches and business coaches.
 You aren’t comparing the uniform disciplines.